-- Encourage uses that support and are consistent with the continued growth and primary function of the Precinct. - Ensure new uses do not detract from its specialised function nor compete with nearby Major activity and neighbourhood Activity Centres. - Discourage the establishment of restricted retail.
+- Encourage uses that support and are consistent with the continued growth and primary function of the Precinct. - Ensure new uses do not detract from are compatible with its specialised function nor compete with and do not compete with the Enterprise area identified on the map to Clause 11.03-6L-03, and nearby Major activity and neighbourhood Activity Centres. - Discourage the establishment of restricted retail.